 The first year of residency represents a concentrated introduction to the basic principles and theories of general ophthalmology and ophthalmic surgery.
 First-year residents master the basic techniques of ophthalmic exam, as well as the diagnosis and management of a variety of ocular diseases, while rotating on our comprehensive eye service.
-First-year residents have the opportunity to assist with and perform minor surgical procedures including chalazia and pterygia excisions as well as minor eyelid procedures and temporal artery biopsies.
+First-year residents have the opportunity to assist with and perform under supervision minor surgical procedures including chalazia and pterygia excisions as well as minor eyelid procedures and temporal artery biopsies.
 While on our cornea rotation, first-year residents participate in care, workup and surgical assistance for both routine and complex refractive, cataract, cornea and external disease patients.

 In addition, our first-year residents rotate on the following services: · Ocular oncology: with Dr. David Abramson at Memorial Sloan Kettering Hospital. · Low vision: at the world-renowned Lighthouse Guild.

 The second year of residency at Weill Cornell Medicine is one of subspecialty immersion.
 Residents spend their time on the glaucoma, pediatric/strabismus, and vitreoretinal services, obtaining significant experience in the diagnosis and medical and surgical management of complex eye diseases.
 During the second year, surgical experience includes strabismus cases, retinal and glaucoma lasers and surgery, and an introduction to cataract surgery.
 Second-year residents also develop skills and expertise on the busy inpatient consultation service at New York-Presbyterian Hospital, serving as specialty consultants, working with and teaching those from other disciplines while caring for inpatients with ophthalmic disorders.

-During their second year, through our comprehensive cataract surgery wet lab experience, each resident must complete a minimum of 20 attending-supervised practice cases before their first surgery.
-At the end of their second year, all residents attend Massachusetts Eye and Ear Infirmary's Intensive Cataract Surgery Course, where several of our faculty members are instructors.
+During their second year, through our comprehensive cataract surgery wet lab experience, each resident must complete a minimum of 20 attending-supervised simulated cases before their first surgery.
+The residency program also utilizes a robust virtual cataract simulator curriculum to develop surgical expertise.